Free Quote

 - The construction sector in the UK contributes 400 million tonnes of material per year, which results in the production of 100 million tonnes of waste.

-- Construction waste accounts for over a third of the UK’s waste, with a total of 25 million tonnes of building waste destined for landfills.
+- Construction waste accounts for over 60% of the UK’s waste, with around 6 million tonnes of building waste destined for landfills.

 - Metal construction waste can be smelted into new products.